PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 ## Continuous Integration

+This project uses various GitHub workflows to perform Continuous Integration tasks.
+These can be found in the `.github/workflows` folder.
+The files which start with "ci-" are the directly-triggered workflows, and the files which start with "job-" are reusable workflows called by the former.
+These workflows handle the following tasks:

+- Testing and scanning (triggered by pushes to `main`, `release`, `feature*`, and `rc*` branches)
+- Periodic checks for updates to common assets
+- Automatic creation of pull requests for `feature*` and `rc*` branches
+- Automatic tagging, publishing, and deployment of the `release` branch

+See the commons within the files for further details.

 ## Publishing

 The Python library, CLA, and local GUI are (planned to be) published as a Python package via PyPI.
 This section describes how the package is set up and how it's published.